Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The shape is created using the *BRepPrimAPI_MakeWedge*  command.
 An *AIS_Shape* is then created from the shape.
 When calling the *Display* command, the interactive context calls the Compute method of the  presentable object to calculate the presentation data and transfer it to the  viewer.
 See figure below.

-@figure{visualization_image004.svg, "Processes involved in displaying a presentable shape"}
+@figure{visualization_image004.svg,"Processes involved in displaying a presentable shape",400}

 @subsection occt_visu_2_2 Selection